AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/new-object-actions-area.md

  <li value="4"> <p>(Conditional) If you want to see a different version of a document, click the version drop-down menu <img src="assets/nwe-document-version-60x38.png" style="width: 60;height: 38;">, then select the version that you want to see.</p> </li>
 </ol>

-## Actions areas for objects in `the new Adobe Workfront experience`
+## Actions areas for objects in the new Adobe Workfront experience

 <!--
 As part of the redesign in the new Adobe Workfront experience, we have added new actions areas for several objects.
 The actions area generally includes the Favorites icon and the More menu.
 The options available in the More menu vary depending on the object.
 -->

-The following are examples of redesigned actions areas in `the new Adobe Workfront experience`:
+The following are examples of redesigned actions areas in the new Adobe Workfront experience:

 <table cellspacing="15">
  <col>